YMCA Camp Abnaki

 Can I use state child care subsidy to help pay for camp?
 Unfortunately the state of Vermont does not license resident camps.
 Therefore, state child care subsidy funds cannot be used.

 Financial assistance.
 If you are interested in financial assistance, there is an application which is part of the registration process.
-If you have any questions about financial assistance please contact Lindsay Austin-Hawley in our Business Office at [email protected] or 802-652-8165.
-Please contact Brian in the camp office at 802-652-8180 if we can help in any other way.
+If you have any questions, please contact Brian in the camp office at 802-652-8180 or [email protected].

 Health care + behavior management

 Camper and staff safety is paramount at camp.
-Our health services team of an RN and EMT support our staff in ensuring that campers have a safe and healthy camp experience.
+Our health services team includes but is not limited to an RN and support staff.
 During check in any parent/guardian will have a chance to meet the camp nurse.
 While at camp, all medication is kept in the Health Center and administered by the health services staff.
 If for any reason your camper requires additional medical attention or has an extended stay in the health center, you will be contacted by a member of our staff as soon as possible.
-Click here to add a medication to your campers’ health form.
+If your camper has any medications they will take at camp or if there is a change in your camper’s medications, please ensure they are listed/updated on your camper’s Doctor’s Exam Form (Form 2) or supply a note from your child’s doctor detailing the change in medications.

 Camp is a “Nut Aware” facility.
 Peanuts and tree nuts are allowed on camp except for the Dining Hall.
 We ask that you please be aware of potential nut allergies when bringing/sending products with nuts to camp.
 The Dining Hall will not produce food made with nuts and is a nut free area.
 Some foods in the dining hall may be produced in a setting that processes nuts (i.e. … Hershey’s bars, etc).
 Items containing nuts may be sold in the camp store (pre-packaged).